What is ASCII? The Character Encoding That Started It All

 Printable Characters (32-126)

-The 95 printable ASCII characters are organized into logical groups:
+The 95 printable ASCII characters are organized into logical ranges:

 | Range | Codes | Description |